Brian Johnson (Bethel Music singer)

-Brian Mark Johnson (born March 17, 1978) is an American contemporary worship musician and worship pastor.
+Brian Johnson is an American contemporary worship musician and worship pastor.
 He is the president and co-founder of Bethel Music, as well as a member of its Artist Collective and is one-half of the husband-and-wife worship duo, Brian & Jenn Johnson.
 He is also a senior worship pastor at Bethel Church in Redding, California, and a Senior Overseer of WorshipU, an online school of worship under Bethel Music, which he co-founded with Jenn Johnson.